jhund/git-btsync-test/README.md

     Turns out that this is a documented bug.
 From http://forum.bittorrent.com/topic/16410-bittorrent-sync-faq/
-    >  (due to system peculiarities, sync on Mac OS X 10.6 may be delayed up to 10 minutes)
+    >  (due to system peculiarities, sync on Mac OS X 10.6 may be delayed up to 10 minutes) 4.) git can get out of sync temporarily when I make changes on computer A, commit then file updates are sync'd to computer b.
+Working tree is dirty because of local (sync'd) file changes. git pull doesn't work, says to commit changes first.
+However this clears up once all the .git files are sync'd and then working tree is clean again.
+So just give it some time.
+    This might have been worse for me since I made the changes on the SnowLeopard computer that has an up to 10 minute sync delay.